Table of content:

 The idea was simple but the execution needed a thorough analysis of the problem statement.
 This is where Unstop came into the picture.
 Team Unstop devised a strategy that amplified the scale of the competition and changed the Flipkart GWC model to that of learning and development instead of a mere hackathon.

-With this began a Flipkart legacy like none other.
-What started as a month-long hackathon, soon evolved into a 4-month long journey of learning and development to help girl students experience the best-in-class technology.
-This was the beginning of something exciting.
+This marked the beginning of a Flipkart legacy unlike any other.
+What started as a month-long hackathon soon transformed into an immersive four-month journey of learning and growth, designed to give women engineering students hands-on experience with best-in-class technology.

-Broadening the horizon in the second season, Flipkart GWC 2.0 called for registrations from 9 women engineering colleges and received 5,000+ registrations where 189 of these women engineers took the immersive 4-month journey and got coached by mentors at Flipkart.
+Expanding its reach in the second season, Flipkart GWC 2.0 invited registrations from 9 women’s engineering colleges and garnered over 5,000 sign-ups.
+189 of these women engineers took the immersive four-month journey, receiving personalized mentorship and guidance from Flipkart’s experts.

-The continuous success of this hackathon series motivated Flipkart to go ahead with the third season of Girls Wanna Code - an online coding challenge cum learning experience.
+The continuous success of this hackathon series motivated Flipkart to go ahead with the third season of Girls Wanna Code.
 This edition of the competition was open to all women engineering students across all branches in select engineering colleges.
-With an aim to target talented women outside premier technology institutes, selected students were trained in industry-relevant technology skill-sets with a curriculum that was especially been developed by technologists from Flipkart!
+With an aim to target talented women outside premier technology institutes, selected students were trained in industry-relevant technology skill sets with a curriculum that was especially developed by technologists from Flipkart!

 The third edition of the competition diversified to include the following rounds: